baurine/checkstyle-sample/note/checkstyle-sample-note.md

 ### Step 4 - Config Suppression

-In the above output, still has some errors come from those auto-generated files, and we won't modify it at all, don't care about them.
-So we need to tell checkstyle not to check these files.
-We already used `exclude` grammar in task `checkstyle` before, but `suppressions` can control more details.
-We create `suppressions.xml` in `config/checkstyle` folder (in fact this file copys from [vincentbrison/vb-android-app-quality](https://github.com/vincentbrison/vb-android-app-quality)):
+The are still has some errors coming from auto-generated files but these files don't need to be checked for code style so tell checkstyle not to check these files.
+We already used the `exclude` grammar, but `suppressions` can control more details.
+Create `suppressions.xml` in `config/checkstyle` folder (copied from [vincentbrison/vb-android-app-quality](https://github.com/vincentbrison/vb-android-app-quality)):

     <?xml version="1.0"?>
     <!DOCTYPE suppressions PUBLIC